 Line the bottom of a broiler pan with foil for easy clean up.
 Place meat in a large bowl.
 Place all other ingredients in a food processor and process until smooth, scraping down the sides with a rubber spatula so there aren’t any big pieces.
 (You want about 1 cup of this mixture per pound of meat.)

 Pour over meat and mix well using a fork.
 Slide meat on to broiler pan and mold into a loaf using a fork.
 Bake in a 350 degree oven for 55 minutes.
 Ice with glaze below and bake an additional 20-25 minutes.
 (Cooking time may vary with different ovens.
 The meatloaf should be well done, brown, all the way through.
 I prefer to overcook it rather than under.)
 Let sit 5 to 10 minutes before slicing.

 For glaze mix all these together in a small bowl.

 Choose medium sized russet potatoes that are evenly brown colored with no hews of green and no sprouts.
 The green and sprouts are toxic.
 If you aren’t going to be using the potatoes right away, store them in a cool closet out of the light.
 Scrub the potatoes and dry.
-Pierce them twice about an inch deep with a fork to keep them from exploding in the oven.
-Bake in a 350 degree oven until you can squeeze the sides and they are soft.
-I put mine in the same time as the meatloaf and they come out perfect.
+Rub them with avocado oil and sprinkle them all over with salt.
+Pierce them three times about an 1/8 inch deep with a fork to keep them from exploding in the oven.
+Place on a foiled lined cookie sheet and bake in a 425 degree oven for 1 hour or until you can squeeze the sides and they are soft inside.

 Slice the potato down the middle and pinch each side with your forefingers and thumbs to spread open.
 Season with salt and pepper, place a pad of butter in the middle, add a dollop of sour cream and sprinkle with snipped chives or sliced green onions.